eliosteva/PowerPlanManager/README.md

 It will automatically switch to PowerSaver also if the system screensaver is running.
 It is now possible to skip installation of default PowerPlans and select custom ones.

-The default (now optional) PowerPlans if installed have the following values:
+The default (now optional) PowerPlans when installed have the following values:

 # PowerSaver
-- has HALF max CPU boost, to preserve battery.
+- has 50% max CPU frequency, to preserve battery.
 - screen timeout enabled.
 - sleep timeout enabled.
 - (optional) manual hybernate after a set timeout, bypassing windows hybrid standby.

 # Balanced
-- has NO CPU boost, to lower temperatures while maintaining reasonable performance.
+- has 100% max CPU frequency, but CPU boost disabled, to lower temperatures while maintaining reasonable performance.
 - screen timeout
 - NO sleep timeout
 - NO manual hybernate timeout.

 # Performance
-- has CPU boost enabled, for max performance.
+- has no limits on cpu frequency and CPU boost enabled, for max performance.
 - NO screen timeout
 - NO sleep timeout
 - NO manual hybernation timeout